 Election Information

-The next scheduled election for Town of Marshall voters is the Spring Primary (if necessary) on February 20, 2024. https://myvote.wi.gov has extensive information on Wisconsin elections.
-A public test of the voting machine will be held before the election at the Town Shop, date TBD.
-The local Board of Canvass will meet at the Town Shop to count ballots at 8 PM on February 20, 2024, at the close of voting.
+The next scheduled election for Town of Marshall voters is the Fall Primary Election on Tuesday, August 13, 2024, at the town hall. https://myvote.wi.gov has extensive information on Wisconsin elections.
+A public test of the voting machine will be held before the election at the town hall, date TBD.
+The Local Board of Canvass will meet at the town hall to count ballots at 8 PM on August 13, 2024, at the close of voting.
 Both meetings are open to the public.

 Future Election Dates